SS Cleveland

 SS Cleveland was a German transatlantic ocean liner that was launched in 1908 and scrapped in 1933.
 Cleveland was built for the Hamburg America Line (HAPAG) as a sister ship for Cincinnati.

-Captain Christian Dempwolf of the SS Moltke was appointed as captain of the Cleveland in late August 1909.

 In 1919 Cleveland became the troop ship USS Mobile (ID-4030).
-In 1920 she returned to civilian service as the UK liner King Alexander.
-In 1923 United American Lines bought her and restored her original name Cleveland.
+In 1920 it returned to civilian service as the UK liner King Alexander.
+In 1923 United American Lines bought her and restored it original name Cleveland.

 In 1926 HAPAG bought Cleveland back.
-She was laid up from 1931 and scrapped in 1933.
+It was laid up from 1931 and scrapped in 1933.

 Building

 Blohm & Voss built Cleveland at Hamburg.
 She was launched on 26 September 1908, two months after her sister Cincinnati.